These are all tools I have and recommend. The link will take you to Amazon, where I have found the lowest prices.

 - Food Processor (a must for shredding veggies): We use a Cuisinart that is on its16th year but you can get this Cuisinart Prep 11 Plus 11-Cup Food Processor on amazon

-- over the counter birth control LOVE MY INSTAPOT!!!!!
+- cheap viagra LOVE MY INSTAPOT!!!!!
 This thing can go on vacations with you in the car, to allow you to make food anywhere.
 It works as a crockpot, a sauce pan, a rice cooker, and a pressure cooker.
 Press a button and it sets the time for you without any overflowing mess!
 Seriously, get one!
 The go on sale often at Amazon.

-- visit website Stove Top Pressure Cooker: I use a Fagor Splendid 10-Quart Pressure Cooker/Canner-LOVE it!
+- viagra without a doctor prescription usa Stove Top Pressure Cooker: I use a Fagor Splendid 10-Quart Pressure Cooker/Canner-LOVE it!
 I use it almost A LOT, and now I can cook one thing in it and another dish in my Instapot!

 - Vitamix: this is our favorite blender.
 It’s expensive, but can grind up whole foods so you can get the maximum amount of vitamins (peels included).
 Absolutely awesome for smoothies, vegan ice creams,soups, etc. Comes with a cookbook as well.